druzmieres/install-elastic/README.md

 $ ./install-elastic
 $ ./install-cerebro
 ```
-The Elasticsearch script will ask for the (absolute) data path, IP, port and amount of RAM to use.<br>
+The scripts asks for IP and port.
+Additionally the Elasticsearch script will ask for the (absolute) data path and amount of RAM to use.
-The Cerebro script asks for IP and port.